OrrArbel/UnauthenticatedEnum/README.md

 pipx install uv
 ```

-Run `uv sync` to install the required dependencies:
+Run `uv sync` from the project directory to install the required dependencies:

 ```sh
 uv sync